 - 1/4 cup (21 grams) unsweetened cocoa powder

 - 1-2 tablespoons (15-30 ml) heavy cream or milk

 - Preheat the oven to 350°F (177°C).
 Spray a 9-inch springform pan with nonstick cooking spray and set aside.

 - In a large mixing bowl, whisk together the flour, baking soda, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, cream together the butter, brown sugar, and granulated sugar for 1 to 2 minutes or until well combined.

 - Add the egg, egg yolk, and vanilla extract and mix until fully combined, making sure to stop and scrape down the sides of the bowl as needed

 - Mix in the dry ingredients until just combined.
 Then, mix in the chocolate chips on low-speed until fully incorporated into the cookie dough.

 - Scoop the cookie dough into the prepared springform pan and spread it out into one even layer.

-- Bake at 350°F for 25-30 minutes (check at 20 minutes if your oven runs a little hot) or until the top of the cookie cake is set and lightly browned.
+- Bake for 22 to 28 minutes or until the top of the cookie cake is set and lightly browned.
 Cover loosely with foil if needed to prevent excess browning on top of the cookie cake.